Serves 6 – it also freezes really well.

 Spread the Rat out in a large roasting tin so that it is 2-3cm deep – too shallow and it will burn.
 Which would be disappointing at this stage!

 Pour over any remaining liquid from the casserole dish.

 Put the Rat in the oven to cook for another 30 minutes or so.

 By now your Rat should be very soft and squidgy.
 Eat immediately or leave to cool and refrigerate or freeze.
 It seems to taste even better after 24hrs in the fridge.

-Garnish with a dollop of Labneh – here is the link, any fresh herb you fancy (we have a dill thing going on at present) and maybe a light grating of unpasteurised cheese on the top?
+Garnish with a dollop of Labneh, any fresh herb you fancy (we have a dill thing going on at present) and maybe a light grating of unpasteurised cheese on the top?